The Course - Hole by Hole

 4th Hole – “Haldimand”

-Was named in honour of W. W. Haldimand who served DCC as Chairman of the Greens committee for 36 years.
+Named in honour of W. W. Haldimand who served DCC as Chairman of the Greens committee for 36 years.

 5th Hole – “Minty’s Bend”

-named in honour of Diana and Jim Minty.
+This hole was named in honour of Diana and Jim Minty.
 Jim was Chair of the Greens committee and a former Club Champion.
 Diana was Ladies’ Club Champion for 10 years, the first woman President of the main DCC Board and Operations Manager for many years.

 6th Hole – “McRobie Walk